-- Video of Rutger Hauer: This Youtube video is a short response video of a Youtube user's review of Blade Runner Final Cut.
-He has some interesting things to say about the movie, himself, and his character Roy. - Blade Runner's Opening Scene: This Youtube video is the impressive opening for Blade Runner, though not in all that good quality.
-It impresses me how powerful it is, even without quality in video and audio.

-- Tachikoma Tribute Music Video: This Youtube video is a tribute to the Tachikoma of Ghost in the Shell, evolved AI Think-tanks that may or may not have developed a Ghost.
-Choppy audio, but good overall.
-The question of how human the Tachikoma are runs throughout the Stand Alone Complex show. - I Do with Lyrics: - Living within the Shell: On of the parts of Ghost in the Shell I find amazing is the music by Yoko Kanno, its just stunning.
+- YouTube Video of Rutger Hauer: This is a short response video of a Youtube user's review of Blade Runner Final Cut.
+He has some interesting things to say about the movie, himself, and his character Roy. - Blade Runner's Opening Scene: This Youtube is the impressive opening for Blade Runner, though not in all that good quality.
+It impresses me how powerful it is, even without quality in video and audio. - Tachikoma Tribute Music Video: This Youtube video is a tribute to the Tachikoma of Ghost in the Shell, evolved AI Think-tanks that may or may not have developed a Ghost.
+Choppy audio, but good overall. - I Do with Lyrics: - Living within the Shell: On of the parts of Ghost in the Shell I find amazing is the music by Yoko Kanno, its just stunning.
 However sometimes its easy to overlook just how wonderful the lyrics of the music are, and how they express themes of the characters and drama.
 This is made harder because a lot of the music is in Italian, Russian, and Japanese, but its worth your time to discover the lyrics.
-These are two picks of mine from the vast amount of music, both from 2nd Gig (The second season of Stand Alone Complex).